Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Method

 where $\mathbf{U}$ is uniquely determined by $\theta_{\text{inert}}\in\mathbb{R}^{10}$. \end{proposition} Proof of proposition~\ref{prop:smooth_randomization} is in Appendix~\ref{ap: Proof Skeleton of Proposition}.
 Consequently, physics-consistent randomization of inertial parameters can be performed by unconstrained perturbations in $\mathbb{R}^{10}$, while preserving physical feasibility and smoothness of the parameter space.

-\paragraph{Reparameterizing the joint space.} In practical systems, joint parameters are typically constrained by their underlying inertial properties.
+\paragraph{Reparameterizing the joint space.} joint parameters are typically constrained by the overall physical and structural design of the robot.
 Therefore, we perform joint space randomization over \textit{joint rotational axes}, \textit{joint position}, and \textit{joint actuation}.
 In particular, 1) we randomize the orientation of the hip joint's rotational axis $\mathbf{a}=[a_x, a_y, a_z]$, which enables the synthesis of a wide range of kinematically distinct hip configurations.
 The remaining joints follow a similar arrangement sequence across platforms.
 2) We randomize joint position $\mathbf{p} =[p_x, p_y, p_z]$ relative to the parent link's frame, with magnitudes bounded within twice the distance to the link's center of mass.
-For motor control, the proportional-derivative (PD) gains and torque limits $\tau_\text{max}$ are linearly scaled with the total mass of the robot to maintain consistent actuation behavior across morphologies.
+For motor control, the proportional-derivative (PD) gains and torque limits $\tau_\text{max}$ are linearly scaled with the total mass of the robot as a heuristic approximation to maintain consistent actuation behavior across morphologies.
 3) We randomize the actuation type by sampling selected joints as either \textit{revolute} or \textit{fixed}, where fixed joints are rigidly locked and excluded from control.
 Joints subject to this randomization include three waist joints (roll, yaw, and pitch), seven arm joints (shoulder roll, yaw, and pitch; elbow pitch; and wrist roll, yaw, and pitch), and three head joints (roll, yaw, and pitch).
 As a result, the controller can operate on robots with widely varying degrees of freedom, ranging from a minimum of 12 active joints, corresponding to a pure bipedal configuration with three hip joints (roll, yaw, pitch), one knee joint, and two ankle joints (pitch, roll) per leg, to a maximum of 32 active joints, which additionally include three waist joints, two arms with seven joints each, and three head joints.
 Detailed randomization ranges are provided in Appendix~\ref{ap: Physical Interpretation}.